oneeve8/kobble-data/content/Tutorial2.md

 Now, if you want to, you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.

-Next I’ll show you how to add an image or video to a Markdown file.
+Next I’ll show you some Markdown syntax

+add an image or video to a Markdown file.

 To add an image, the Markdown syntax is an exclamation point,